stanley-fork/nnd/README.md

 A debugger for Linux.
 Partially inspired by RemedyBG.

 Mom, can we have RAD Debugger on Linux?
-No, we have debugger at home.
+No, we have a debugger at home.
 Debugger at home:

 ![screenshot](https://github.com/user-attachments/assets/e0b03f1e-c1d1-4e38-a992-2ace7321bb75)